 A Parent’s Survival Guide to Open House

-Fall has arrived and with it, the prospect of several postsecondary campus visits with your student.
-What begins in your mind as a glorious opportunity for parent-child bonding, can quickly become an overwhelming process fraught with emotion.
+Spring/Fall has arrived and with it, the opportunity to visit campuses with your future postsecondary student.
+What begins as a glorious opportunity for parent-child bonding, can quickly become an overwhelming process fraught with emotion.
 Stay calm and carry on!

 Postsecondary education is one of the biggest lifetime decisions your student will make.
 They wouldn’t purchase a car without a test drive, and the same applies to their education.
 Simply reviewing websites and viewbooks is not enough.
 The campus visit is critical, as it provides a glimpse into campus culture.
 Are the students, staff and faculty welcoming and easy to talk to?
 And don’t forget to check out the study, recreation and living facilities.